mchurichi/spiffe.io/content/docs/latest/spire/using/configuring.md

 {{< warning >}}
 The default resource–assigned by the agent plugin–is scoped relatively widely; it uses the Azure Resource Manager(`https://management.azure.com` endpoint)'s resource id.
 For security reasons, consider using a custom resource id, to scope more narrowly.

 If you configure a custom resource ID in the agent configuration file, you must specify custom resource IDs for each tenant, in the `NodeAttestor` stanza of the `server.conf` configuration file.
-(See [Configure the Server](#configure-the-server).)
 {{< /warning >}}

 For more information on configuring Azure MSI Node Attestors or Resolver plugins, refer to the corresponding SPIRE documentation for the Azure MSI [SPIRE Server Node Attestor](https://github.com/spiffe/spire/blob/master/doc/plugin_server_nodeattestor_azure_msi.md) and [SPIRE Server  Node Resolver](https://github.com/spiffe/spire/blob/master/doc/plugin_server_noderesolver_azure_msi.md) on the SPIRE Server, and the [SPIRE Agent Node Attestor](https://github.com/spiffe/spire/blob/master/doc/plugin_agent_nodeattestor_azure_msi.md) on the agent.